asmaafawzy/NUnit-DataDriven-tests-from-Excel-files/README.md

 Let's start ;)

+- Just add excel file with test data to your NUnit project and make sure that file properties "Copy to Output Directory" is set to "Copy   always".

+- You should create a class for relation between data driven tests and xlsx file with test data.
-- See the code below and I will explain it.
+- See the code below and I will explain it:

 ```c#
  public class ExcelReader